federicoGuakinchay/mypage-proyect/README.md

   - users.

 ### Technologies to use:
-  -React with TypeScript.
+  - React with TypeScript.
-  -Tailwind CSS.
+  - Tailwind CSS.
   - Django Rest Framework. (backend)